Edaphology: History

 The history of edaphology is not simple, as the two main alternative terms for soil science—pedology and edaphology—were initially poorly distinguished.
 Friedrich Albert Fallou originally conceived pedology in the 19th century as a fundamental science separate from the applied science of agrology, a predecessor term for edaphology, a distinction retained in the current understanding of edaphology.
 During the 20th century, the term edaphology was "driven out of [pedology-centric] soil science" but remained in use to address edaphic problems in other disciplines.
 In the case of Russian soil scientists, edaphology was used as an equivalent term to pedology, and in Spain, soil scientists adopted edaphology in preference to the term pedology.
 In the 21st century, edaphology is recognized by soil scientists as a branch of soil science necessary and complementary to the pedology branch.

-Xenophon (431-355 BC), and Cato (234-149 BC), were early edaphologists.
+Xenophon (431—355 BC), and Cato (234—149 BC), were early edaphologists.
 Xenophon noted the beneficial effect of turning a cover crop into the earth.
 Cato wrote De Agri Cultura ("On Farming"), which recommended tillage, crop rotation, and the use of legumes in the rotation to build soil nitrogen.
 He also devised the first soil capability classification for specific crops.

-Jan Baptist van Helmont (1577-1644) performed a famous experiment, growing a willow tree in a pot of soil and supplying only rainwater for five years.
-The weight gained by the tree was greater than the weight loss of the soil.
+Jan Baptist van Helmont (1577—1644) performed a famous experiment, growing a willow tree in a pot of soil and supplying only rainwater for five years.
+The weight gained by the tree exceeded the weight loss of the soil.
 He concluded that the willow was made of water.
 Although only partly correct, his experiment reignited interest in edaphology.